hpjeonGIT/class/udemy_ANTLR4/README.md

 ```
 13. Introduction to Labels
 - Labels are mechanisms that help us to clarify the code
+- Must be the first character as Capital and the others are small
+- Must be consistent through visitor function names
 ```
 expr : expr PLUS expr
     | NUM